maxclere13/maxclere13/README.md

 <h1> Welcome to My Github, my name is  Fady!
-A Computer Science Student, Programmer, and Cybersecurity Junior. </a></h1>
+An Aspring Cyber Security Analyst, Junior Computer Science Student </a></h1>

 <h2>👨‍💻 IT Projects:</h2>